 4. Clixsense started a survey panel in March of 2011 after having been in the PTC industry for a number of years.
 I signed up at the very beginning and have earned over $257.00 from them since then.
 I am familiar with their integrity and reliability from the PTC site, so I expect to continue to see great things from the survey side of this panel.

-5. I am excited about a new survey panel I just recently joined called MintVine.
-It is similar to many of the others here, but with a fresh “minty” taste!
-MintVine not only pays you for the surveys that you complete, but will also pay you a portion for any surveys that your referrals complete!
+5. I am excited about a survey panel I joined called Branded Surveys (formerly known as MintVine).
+It is similar to many of the others here, but with a fresh take!
+Branded Surveys not only pays you for the surveys that you complete, but will also pay you a portion for any surveys that your referrals complete!
 I joined this panel in July of 2015 and made a quick couple of dollars filling out the initial survey profiles.
 I am also able to make a small bit of change by answering their daily poll.
-My current earnings with MintVine top $109.00.
+My current earnings with Branded Surveys top $116.00.

-6. PaidViewpoint is a nice alternative panel.
+6. PaidViewpoint is another nice alternative panel.
 Mini surveys are available quite often which usually pay 10 cents for a few minutes of multiple choice demographics questions.
 Depending on your responses, you might qualify for a longer higher paying survey, which will seamlessly appear as you complete the initial demographics questions.
-I joined PaidViewpoint in March of 2014 and have earned over $62.00 so far.
+I joined PaidViewpoint in March of 2014 and have earned over $65.00 so far.

 7. Survey Savvy has an extremely small cash out minimum of only $1.00.
 I’ve decided to let my earnings build up rather than cash out so frequently.
 They’ve put over $107.00 in my pocket since November of 2010 and offer some really great surveys!